testvon/alecsatin.github.io/_posts/2016-07-17-o-thou-from-whom-all-goodness-flows-dear-lord-remember-me.md

 Opening the church doors to unbelieving Ammonites and Moabites means intermarriage with them.
 Your grandchildren will speak half in the language of God, and half in the language of pagan unbelief (Nehemiah 13.23-24).
 This is not saving faith.
 People who believe in this way will be lost.

-**Please note:** If you're reading this through an email or RSS feed, you must [visit the website](/songs/o-thou-from-whom-all-goodness-flows-dear-lord-remember-me/){: .btn .btn--warning} to watch the video.
+**Please note:** If your're reading this in an email or RSS feed, you must [visit the website](/songs/o-thou-from-whom-all-goodness-flows-dear-lord-remember-me/){: .btn .btn--warning} to watch the video.
 {: .notice}

 # Cross and comfort